 It begins with the attitudes and learning we have acquired about how to lead and manage our own life in the world.
 It then expands to include how well we have learned to lead and manage our lives in close proximity with other people who are also trying to lead and manage their lives—parents, family and friends, to begin with, and then ever-deepening-and-widening circles in school, community and life in the world.

 Out personal leadership and management puts us in concert and/or conflict with others in a crowded environment of increasing complexity, uncertainty and difficulty.
 We become involved with leading and managing in cultures that require not only competing but harmonizing in a paradox of independence, dependence and interdependence.

 We all have our own unique story, too.
 For most of us our impact will be tiny and virtually unnoticed but it’s still there, nonetheless.
 We have a combination-integration story, too.
 It includes the what, when, where, why and how we relate to people and the world, personally and professionally, and what the results and outcomes of those thoughts, words, and deeds are.

 My story includes twenty-seven years in chamber of commerce management, with fourteen years as a CEO.
 People tend to think of chambers of commerce as tourist bureaus or member networking associations.
 That’s partly true.
-Chambers actually have deeper and broader goals.
+Chambers also have deeper and broader goals.
 They are a local or regional business community involved in Total Community Development, creating good jobs, building a stronger economy, and participating in making a better community.

 When I became CEO of a regional chamber of commerce in Lawrence, Massachusetts, it was an organization losing money in a community that lost tens of thousands of jobs as manufacturing left the area in search of cheaper labor, regulations, taxes and other costs after World War II.
 For decades, nobody had been able to revitalize manufacturing and create good jobs.